EasyPost/easyvcr-csharp/README.md

 Censor sensitive data in the request and response bodies and headers, such as API keys and auth tokens.

-NOTE: This feature currently only works on JSON response bodies, and can only censor root-level properties.
+NOTE: This feature currently only works on JSON response bodies.

 **Default**: *Disabled*